 - do occasional ward rounds (most ophthalmic patients have day surgery and don't stay in hospital overnight)

-- work as part of a multidisciplinary team that includes optometrists, orthoptists and nurses, as well as with specialists such as neurologists, ENT (ear, nose and throat) surgeons and paediatricians
+- work as part of a multidisciplinary team that includes optometrists, orthoptists and nurses, as well as with specialists such as neurologists, ENT (ear, nose and throat) surgeons, paediatricians and geneticists

 - operate equipment such as ophthalmoscopes, slit lamps and lenses